phouse512/blog/_posts/2016-10-18-practical-nginx-for-developers.markdown

 comments: false
 ---

-For those of you who've never heard of Nginx, it is a free, open-source, high-performance HTTP server and reverse proxy (taken from the [Nginx docs][docs]).
+For those of you who have never heard of Nginx, it's a free, open-source, high-performance HTTP server and reverse proxy (taken from the [Nginx docs][docs]).
 While Nginx advertises itself as a high-performance, production-grade application (which it [is][perf]), it is also incredibly useful as a reverse-proxy.
-I'll share about how I configure Nginx to route requests amongst mhy various projects.
+I'll share about how I configure Nginx to route requests amongst my various projects.

 If you've never heard of a [reverse proxy][proxy] before, let me give a brief introduction.
 Let's say you are hosting a website on a small AWS instance you have spun up.
-You get a decent amount of traffic, and you don't want people using your website to be able to find out the actual IP address of your server, since you use it for testing or other purposes.
-A reverse proxy can stand in the public gateway of the internet and forward requests to your web server so that the outside world can't find out the server that is actually responsible for the requests.
+You get a decent amount of traffic, and you don't want people using your website to be able to find out the actual IP address of your server.
+A reverse proxy can stand in
+the public gateway of the internet and forward requests to your web server so that the outside world can't find out the server that is actually responsible for the requests.
 I've included a diagram below so you can get a better idea of